 The journey of Lahti becoming the Green Capital already started with the restoration of Lake Vesijärvi in the 1970s.
 Cleaning up the badly polluted lake created a foundation for the environmental expertise and research in Lahti.
 The restoration of Lake Vesijärvi has set an example for others: our treatment model has been used in the restoration of more than a thousand Finnish water bodies.

-The unique nature in Lahti offers a wide variety of opportunities for hiking: 74% of our area is covered by forest, while 11% consists of bodies of water.
+The unique nature in Lahti offers a wide variety of opportunities for hiking in 24 protected areas: 74% of our area is covered by forest, while 11% consists of bodies of water.
 We are the only Finnish city built on an internationally significant groundwater area.
 The best tap water in the world, filtered and purified naturally by the Salpausselkä ridges, is an everyday luxury for the people of Lahti.

 On the Salpausselkä ridge system, you can enjoy the scenery formed by the ice age round the year.
 As a part of the Salpausselkä Geopark project, the knowledge of nature is transferred to the future generations.
 In fact, environmental education plays an important role in all schools and day care centres in Lahti.

 Close to nature: In the nature of Lahti, you can experience the lake scenery, bogs, tops of ridges and forests in their natural state.
 You can also enjoy the biodiversity of urban nature close to the city centre.Watch video